Lab-Grown/Synthetic, Imitation, and Assembled Gemstones: An Introduction

 by Dani Chavez

-In the last few years, synthetic diamonds have revolutionized the diamond markets and sent large firms, like De Beers, scrambling to keep up.
-Most people would be surprised to hear that synthetic gemstones and diamonds are nothing new and have a long and fascinating history.
+In recent years, synthetic diamonds have transformed the diamond market, prompting major companies like De Beers to scramble to keep up.
+Many people would be surprised to discover that synthetic gemstones and diamonds are not a recent development; they have a long and fascinating history.

 Substitutes and imitations have existed as long as humans have mined gems and minerals.
 So, let’s learn the difference between synthetics, imitations, and assembled stones.
 Synthetic gemstones are chemically, physically, and optically the same as their natural counterparts; the only difference is their creation method.
 Synthetic/lab-created gems are grown in a controlled lab environment, whereas natural gemstones are not.